JDDoesDev/presentations/osmi-new-chart.md

 Note:
 - There was a frustrating period between collecting my first diagnoses and getting medicated
-- During this time I attended a talk by Ed Finkler
+- During this time I attended a talk by Ed Finkler for OSMI
 - This helped me realize something very important
+- Mental illness had that stigma around it and that terrified me

 <!--s-->